osm2pgsql-dev/osm2pgsql-website/doc/faq.md

 See the [Coastline Processing section in the manual](/doc/manual.html#coastline-processing)

-### An OSM object is missing in my database
+### Why is this OSM object missing in my database?

 There are many reasons why an OSM object might not end up in the database.
 First make sure it is actually in the input data.
-For ways and relations make sure the nodes or objects they reference are in the input data.
+For ways and relations make sure the nodes or member objects they reference are in the input data.
 (You can use [`osmium check-refs`](https://docs.osmcode.org/osmium/latest/osmium-check-refs.html){:.extlink} for this.)